Multimode Fiber-Optic Cable - The Particulars

 Another imperative aspect to grasp is that multimode fiber comes in 5 primary variations: OM1, OM2, OM3, OM4, and OM5.
 These classifications are vital in defining the overall purpose and performance of the multimode fiber.

-OM1 fiber has a core size of 62.5 micrometers that supports highspeed Ethernet connections of up to 10 gigabits for 33 meters, which makes OM1 optimal for the shortest of distances.
-OM1 is also identifiable by the orange jacket that is typically associated with the fiber.
-OM1 also utilizes both LED and laser light sources.
+OM1 Fiber has a core size of 62.5 micrometers that supports high speed Ethernet connections of up to 10 gigabits for 33 meters, which makes OM1 optimal for the shortest of distances.
+OM1 is identifiable by an orange outer jacket and utilizes both LED and laser light sources.

 OM2 fiber has a core size of 50 micrometers, with the ability to sustain an Ethernet capacity of 10 gigabits for 82 meters.
 Similar to OM1, OM2 fiber is also recognizable in a fitted orange jacket, employing both LED and laser light sources.

-OM3 fiber has a core size of 50 micrometers, the same as OM2 fiber, only OM3 fiber comes in an aqua jacket.
+OM3 Fiber has a fiber core diameter of 50 micrometers, the same as OM2 fiber, and comes in an aqua jacket.
 OM3 can carry up to 10 gigabit Ethernet for 300 meters.
-A significant facet to understand is that 40 to 100 gigabits is also obtainable, though only for a maximum length of 100 meters; OM3 functions best to achieve the previous specs through the use of a laser light source.
+A notable detail to understand is that 40 to 100 gigabits is also obtainable, though only for a maximum length of 100 meters.
+OM3 functions best to achieve the previously mentioned specs through the use of a laser light source.

-OM4 fiber has an aqua-colored jacket and a diameter of 50 micrometers, similar to OM3; OM4 also uses a laser light source and is backwards compatible with OM3 fiber.
-Moreover, OM4 differs from OM3 fiber with a rate of up to but not to exceed 10 gigabit Ethernet for an expanse of 400 meters.
+OM4 Fiber has an aqua-colored jacket and a diameter of 50 micrometers, similar to OM3.
+OM4 differs from OM3 fiber with a rate of up to but not exceeding 10 gigabit Ethernet for an expanse of 400 meters.

 What is the cost of multimode fiber?

-The costs are subjective, when comparing single mode to multimode fiber.
-Multimode often costs more for the fiber itself; nonetheless, installation costs are much higher for single mode fiber.
-Both have distinguishing traits that should serve as the guide when considering which would provide the ideal mode of transmission in regard to a particular area.
+The costs are subjective when comparing single mode to multimode fiber.
+Multimode often costs more for the fiber itself, but installation costs are much higher for single mode fiber.
+Both have specific traits which should help guide a user towards which one they should use for a project.

-Multimode fiber has numerous unique qualities that allow this type of cable to provide exceptional data speeds and transmission quality at a high capacity, covering short distances.
-The variations of multimode fiber offer a solution to suffice in individual circumstances that require an influx of information to be transmitted over a shorter distance.
-We at Fiber Savvy provide all that is quintessential when installing multimode fiber and we would be thrilled to help in any way that we can, in order to make the project at hand a pleasant and easy one to accomplish.
+Multimode fiber has unique qualities that allow this cable to provide exceptional data speeds and transmission quality at a high capacity covering short distances.
+The variations of Multimode fiber offer a solution to any project that requires an influx of information to be transmitted over a short distance.
+We at Fiber Savvy provide all the essentials when installing Multimode fiber and would be thrilled to help make your project come together, so if you have any questions call us today!